 permit to do so issued by the City, a mobile vendor may, cook, prepare, display

-or sell food or merchandise in or on any designated area that has been
+or sell food or merchandise in or on any designated area that has been specifically

-their employees shall meet the following:
+employees shall meet the following:

 - A mobile vendor may locate a mobile vendor vehicle or pushcart and operate in any designated area between the hours designated by the City for each designated area.
 Designated areas may be used from May 1 through October 31 each year.
 Designated areas are available to any permitted mobile vendor on a first come-first serve basis.
 A mobile vendor may not reserve, occupy or otherwise attempt to hold a designated area prior to the time requirements set forth above.

 - A mobile vendor may not grill, barbeque or smoke food within 50 feet from any entrance of any building without first obtaining the written permission of the building owner and tenant(s) served by those entrances.

 - A mobile vendor must provide and deploy portable lighting adequate to illuminate the vicinity of the mobile vendor vehicle or pushcart.

 - A mobile vendor may not set up chairs, tables or other temporary seating in a designated area.

 - A mobile vendor shall be responsible to remove any garbage, spills or stains or repair any damage to the designated area resulting from its operations, and shall be prohibited from any dumping into the storm sewers.

 - A mobile vendor may not leave a mobile vendor vehicle or pushcart in a designated area unattended or overnight.